Counter machine: Program

 The program, highlighted in yellow, is shown written left-to-right in the upper right.

 A "run" of the program is shown below.
 Time runs down the page.
 The instructions are in yellow, the registers in blue.
 The program is flipped 90 degrees, with the instruction numbers (addresses) along the top, the instruction mnemonics under the addresses, and the instruction parameters under the mnemonics (one per cell):

 The partial recursive functions: building "convenience instructions" using recursion

 The example above demonstrates how the first basic instructions { INC, DEC, JZ } can create three more instructions—unconditional jump J, CLR, CPY.
 In a sense CPY used both CLR and J plus the base set.
 If register #3 had had contents initially, the sum of contents of #2 and #3 would have ended up in #3.
 So to be fully accurate CPY program should have preceded its moves with CLR (1) and CLR (3).

 However, we do see that ADD would have been possible, easily.
-And in fact the following is summary of how the primitive recursive functions such as ADD, MULtiply and EXPonent can come about (see Boolos-Burgess-Jeffrey (2002) p.
-45-51).
+And in fact the following is summary of how the primitive recursive functions such as ADD, MULtiply and EXPonent can come about.